top of page

 While Accreditation ensures that the educational content of a course and certification meets high standards, Independent Regulation takes things a step further.

-Regulation is the process by which an independent body will look at the processes and certification procedures used by an organisation and determine its effectiveness as a certification body.
+Regulation is the process by which an independent body will look at the processes and certification procedures used by an S&C organisation and determine its effectiveness as a certification body.

-By ensuring that your course is regulated by an independent body like these, you can guarantee that your certification will be highly valid and accepted by employers and insurers.
+By ensuring that your S&C course is regulated by an independent body like these, you can guarantee that your certification will be highly valid and accepted by employers and insurers.

 Additionally, approval by the IQF-IRC holds international recognition in over 120 countries worldwide.